 Dogs sniff out all kinds of hidden mysteries, hear at levels undetectable to humans, and reach deep, deep into human hearts to heal the hurt.
 They don’t know or care about issues that keep humans awake at night, dissolve us into tears, or drop humans to their knees in anguish.
 Like bone cancer in dogs.
-November is National Pet Cancer Awareness Month, but cancer strikes anytime.
+October is National Breast Cancer Awareness Month for people–breast cancer affects pets, too–and November is National Pet Cancer Awareness Month, but cancer strikes anytime.
 Even during a pandemic.

 Many people today suffer through horrible situations with health and/or financial challenges.
 That also affects the pets they love.
 For many of us, our dogs and cats lift us up and support us through all the angst.